ADOPTION FAQs

 Children’s Network of Southwest Florida provides adoption services for children with special needs who were removed from their birth families due to abuse, abandonment, or neglect.
 They have entered the child welfare system through no fault of their own.
 Their parent(s) rights have been legally terminated, making them free for adoption.
 They are in the care and custody of the Florida Department of Children and Families in foster homes, group homes, or residential facilities.

-For adoption purposes, a “special needs child” is defined as follows: A child whose permanent custody has been awarded to the Department of Children and Families or a licensed child placing agency, and who has established significant emotional ties with his foster parents or is not likely to be adopted because he or she is:
+For adoption purposes, “difficult to place” is defined as follows: A child whose permanent custody has been awarded to the Department of Children and Families or a licensed child placing agency, and who has established significant emotional ties with his foster parents or is not likely to be adopted because he or she is:

 You can make an incredible difference in the life of a child or group of siblings by becoming an adoptive parent.

-The initial visit is a meeting that provides an overview of the PRIDE training program and highlights the criteria for becoming an adoptive parent.
-After this home visit, if you decide to proceed further, you will be invited to attend the 10-week PRIDE training program.
-During participation in PRIDE, you will begin the home study process, which consists of:
+The initial contact is a meeting that provides an overview of the PRIDE training program and highlights the criteria for becoming an adoptive parent.
+After this contact, if you decide to proceed further, you will be invited to attend the 21-hour PRIDE training program.
+After the completion of the PRIDE course, you will begin the home study process, which consists of:

-5. References will be requested from your employer, school officials if you have children in school, and character references from individuals who have known you and your family for at least two years.
+- References will be requested from your employer, school officials if you have children in school, and character references from individuals who have known you and your family for at least two years.
+You will also fill out a worksheet reporting on your current health.

 After approval, you are encouraged to review the online listings of available children, as well to visit recruitment events that have children available for adoption in attendance.
 Please notify your Adoption Case Manager when you are interested and need more information about a certain child or sibling group.